ytmimi/Chaos_Game/README.md

-As things currently stand in order to change the shape of the polygon or rate of the point changes need to be made directly to the code.
-In order to change the shape, adjust the final argument for self.shape attribute in the Board class' __init__ method. similarly, to change the rate make adjustments to the self.scale attribute in the Board class' __init__ method.
+As things currently stand, in order to change the shape of the polygon or rate at which the point approaches each vertex, changes need to be made directly to the code.
+In order to change the shape, adjust the final argument for the self.shape attribute in the Board class' __init__ method to be any integer greater than 1.
+Similarly, to change the rate, make adjustments to the self.scale attribute in the Board class' __init__ method. self.scale should be a fraction, but feel free to experiment.
 After the menu is finished changes wont need to be hard coded.